Transportation in Palestine

 Major lines of shared taxi

-Shared taxi is a small van transportation max for 7 passengers.
+A shared taxi is a small van transportation with a max of seven passengers.

 There is no timetable.
-The shared taxi departs when 7 seats get full.
+The shared taxi departs when seven seats get full.

 The fare is fixed depending on the destination.
-However, if the shared taxi departs with less than 6 passengers, they’ll have to pay for a vacancy.
+However, if the shared taxi departs with less than six passengers, they’ll have to pay for a vacancy.

-- go to bus terminal (strangely enough, it’s called “bus” terminal)
+- go to the bus terminal (strangely enough, it’s called bus terminal)

-- tell your destination to the drivers, they’ll you which shared taxi you should take.
+- tell your destination to the drivers.
+They’ll tell you which shared taxi you should take.

 - ride on it, then when it becomes full, it departs.

-About the fare, ask it to the driver or other passengers when you ride on.
-When the others start paying on the way, just pay like them.
+About the fare, ask it the driver or other passengers when you ride on.
+When the others start paying on the way, pay like them.
 The driver gives the change back.

 In general, we get off the shared taxi at a terminal or place for parking.
 But you can ask the driver an exact point (it must be on the way) where you wish to get off.